dansmyers/ProgrammingWithAI/Activities/4-Gemini.md

 Think about the process we've used in previous projects and how the system should be organized.

+### Testing

+When you're ready to test, use `gemini://geminiprotocol.net/` as your test URL.

+*Important note*: the closing `/` is required to retrieve the page correctly.

 ## More features

 If you get the basic proxy working you can add some more features: